PanosK92/SpartanEngine/Editor/ImGui/Source/README.md

 Otherwise, for any other questions, bug reports, requests, feedback, you may post on https://github.com/ocornut/imgui/issues.
 Please read and fill the New Issue template carefully.

-Paid private support is available for business customers (E-mail: _contact @ dearimgui dot org_).
+Private support is available for paying business customers (E-mail: _contact @ dearimgui dot com_).

 **Which version should I get?**

-I occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master/latest.
+We occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master/latest.
 The library is fairly stable and regressions tend to be fixed fast when reported.

-You may also peak at the [Multi-Viewport](https://github.com/ocornut/imgui/issues/1542) and [Docking](https://github.com/ocornut/imgui/issues/2109) features in the `docking` branch.
-Many projects are using this branch and it is kept in sync with master regularly.
+Advanced users may want to use the `docking` branch with [Multi-Viewport](https://github.com/ocornut/imgui/issues/1542) and [Docking](https://github.com/ocornut/imgui/issues/2109) features.
+This branch is kept in sync with master regularly.

 **Who uses Dear ImGui?**

-See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes) and [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) Wiki pages for a list of games/software which are publicly known to use dear imgui.
-Please add yours if you can!
-Also see the [Gallery Threads](https://github.com/ocornut/imgui/issues/2847)!
+See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes), [Sponsors](https://github.com/ocornut/imgui/wiki/Sponsors), [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) Wiki pages for an idea of who is using Dear ImGui.
+Please add your game/software if you can!
+Also see the [Gallery Threads](https://github.com/ocornut/imgui/issues/3075)!

 How to help
 -----------